ta5een/t5os/README.md

 #### Docker

 > [!NOTE]
-> Since integrating a custom GCC cross-compiler to the project, I've found that
+> Since integrating a custom GCC cross-compiler into the project, I've found
-> building with Docker fails if I previously compiled the toolchain on my host
+> that building with Docker fails if I previously compiled the toolchain on my
-> system.
-This is an issue as if, for example, I compiled the toolchain on
+> host system.
+This is an issue if, for example, I compiled the toolchain on
 > macOS, as the resulting binaries would be in the Mach-O format.
 This would
 > cause Docker to fail as Debian doesn't (at least natively) support Mach-O
 > executables.